GreXLin85/pinterest-clone/README.md

 # Pinterest Clone

-This is a basic Pinterest clone built with Typescript, React and PostgreSQL.
+This is a basic Pinterest clone built with Typescript, Express, Jest and PostgreSQL.